-• Repeatedly making remarks that denigrate a person's character, such as "Idiot!"
-"Just quit already," "We don't need you," "You're useless!" and so on.

-- Acting coldly toward just one particular person, or insulting them in public. - Harassing someone by ignoring their requests for guidance, failing to provide necessary explanations, and so on.
+- Repeatedly making remarks that denigrate a person's character, such as "Idiot!"
+"Just quit already," "We don't need you," "You're useless!" and so on. - Acting coldly toward just one particular person, or insulting them in public. - Harassing someone by ignoring their requests for guidance, failing to provide necessary explanations, and so on. - Revealing sensitive personal information such as sexual orientation, gender identity, medical history, or infertility treatment without the consent of the person concerned.